 Each student is responsible for knowing and adhering to the current admitted student policies for the College of Nursing and Health Sciences (CNHS) and their specific program.
 These policies are made available to students upon admission and are published on the CNHS website.
-Students are notified by Metropolitan State email when polices are updated.
-Students are responsible for knowing and learning about changes in policies and must sign a declaration of receipt and review.
-The responsibility for the implementation of these polices is assigned to the Dean and faculty of the CNHS.
+Students are notified by Metropolitan State email when policies are updated.
+Students are responsible for knowing and learning about changes in policies.
+The responsibility for the implementation of these policies is assigned to the Dean and faculty of the CNHS.

-Petition for Exceptions to Polices
+Petition for Exceptions to Policies